techyworm10/firebase-unity-sdk-editor-python-fix/README.md

 # firebase-unity-sdk-editor-python-fix

-Firebase.Editor dll files with a fix for macOS Monterey 12.3 missing python
+Firebase editor dll files with a fix for macOS Monterey 12.3 missing python:

+To fix this issue, I replaced `python` reference with `python3` in `./firebase-unity-sdk/editor/app/src/PythonExecutor.cs`.

+## Installation
+Replace the files located in `Firebase.Editor` with those in your Unity project's `./Assets/Firebase/Editor` folder.

+You might need to restart Unity if it was open while replacing the files.